bit-rs/bit/README.md

 #### What is Bit?

-Bit is a *lightweight, dynamic, safe and concurrent,  programming language* designed to be simple, flexible, and fast.
+Bit is a *lightweight, dynamic, safe and concurrent programming language* designed to be simple, flexible, and fast.
 Experiment freely, code fast, and launch your ideas into orbit

 Think of Bit as your *satellite in the programming universe*: lightweight, mobile, and ready to orbit wherever you need it 💫.